-DMV.org provides Understanding Car Financing to help you better understand how to take out a loan, from whom you should take the loan, and what kinds of incentives you should expect from your lender.
+Visit the Understanding Car Financing page to help you better understand how to take out a loan, from whom you should take the loan, and what kinds of incentives you should expect from your lender.

 How do I bring a vehicle purchased from another country into America?

 Unless you're coming from Canada, you'll need to get an HS-7 Declaration Form from the port you use to re-enter America.